 As mentioned above, ABA is a scientific field of study.
 It is not a collection of strategies or any one particular strategy.
-For example, discrete trial training is a strategy that is used by some behavior analysts in select cases.
+For example, discrete trial training is a strategy that is used by some behavior analysts in some cases.
 It can be a very effective strategy in some instances.
-However, it is one strategy that is not encompassing of the entire field.
-There are many behavior analysts who do not implement discrete trial training because it is not appropriate for their clients or may not pertain to the skills they are attempting to teach.
+However, it is one strategy, not encompassing of the entire field.
+There are many behavior analysts who do not implement discrete trial training because it is not appropriate for their clients or the skills they are attempting to teach.